 Body Weight Percentage Recommendation: We suggest that you feed your pet the following percentages based on their activity and weight goals.

-Feeding guidelines should be used as a starting point.
+Keep in mind that our feeding guidelines should be used as a starting point.
+Some large breeds have lower food requirements than average, and some active breeds have higher than their weight would imply.
 You know your pet better than we do, and you can adjust from this model as you feel best.

 The feeding chart is a rough guideline for an active adult dog.
-Every four-legged friend will metabolize food at a different rate based on activity level, bread and age are just a few factors that affect nutrient requirements for your pet.
+Every four-legged friend will metabolize food at a different rate.
+Activity level, bread and age are just a few factors that affect the specific nutritional requirements for your pet.
 If your dog is thin or hungry, feed more often and in greater quantity.
 If your pet is overweight or obese, feed less.

 **Nuggets vary in weight from 0.15oz to 0.2oz.
 This is why the recommended amounts of nuggets vary.

 You want to transition your pet to raw food slowly to prevent stomachaches and loose stools.
 Start by mixing 1 part Steve’s with 4 parts of the food you are currently feeding.
 Slowly increase the amount of Steve’s reducing their previous food over the course of 1 to 2 weeks.
 Monitor their temperament and stools to ensure they are transitioning well.
-More transitioning tips are on our “Starting on Raw Food” page.
+More transitioning tips are on our “Starting on Raw Food” page, and you can check out our Blog from December 2014 to see how the sensitive dog of our Director of Relations did when he transitioned to Steve’s.

 For large and multiple-dog families, you can defrost the entire bag in the refrigerator.
 The food stays wholesome for about four days in the refrigerator.